 Many refugees have marketable skills but are locked out of international skilled migration systems, often because they are inadvertently discriminated against due to documentary requirements and administrative processes.
 Meanwhile, UK employers face critical talent shortages that could, in many cases, be met by skilled and talented refugees.

-What is the new displaced talent visa programme?
+What is the displaced talent visa scheme?

-What will the displaced talent visa allow?
+What does the displaced talent visa allow?

-With permission under the skilled worker route, the visa-holder can work in an eligible job, bring their partner and children with them, provided they are eligible, and apply to settle permanently once they have lived in the UK for 5 years and meet the other eligibility requirements.
+With permission under the scheme, the visa-holder can work in an eligible job, bring their partner and children with them, provided they are eligible, and apply to settle permanently once they have lived in the UK for 5 years and meet the other eligibility requirements.
 As with all international skilled workers, candidates under the displaced talent visa programme will be entitled to a 5-year skilled worker visa, together with the opportunity to apply for indefinite leave to remain, provided the relevant criteria is met.